Considerations

 Access to Data

 The sources for this training data are often the internet, books, and other publicly available text.
-The data could be of questionable quality and maybe be incorrect.
+The data could be of questionable quality or even incorrect.

 Training happens at a point in time, it may not reflect the current state of the world and would not include any private information.